gordon123/tccplus-fix-mac-permission-doesn-t-show/README.md

 New app should show up here but I don't

-These 2 little app help to fix this.
+These 2 little app, tccplus or wrapper both help to fix this.

 Check youtube how to use it.